benjypng/logseq-datenlp-plugin/README.md

 [[:gift_heart: Sponsor this project on Github](https://github.com/sponsors/hkgnp) or [:coffee: Get me a coffee](https://www.buymeacoffee.com/hkgnp.dev) if you like this plugin!

+> This README has not been completely updated.
+Feel free to ask around Discord for a feature request!

 # Overview

 This super simple plugin uses NLP to parse your content for dates and times so that they can be easily tracked through your yournal pages.